craftercms/docs/source/reference/templating-api.rst

 Crafter also offers a ``renderBreadcrumb`` macro to easily generate a dynamic list with all the parent pages of a specific url.

-See :ref:`newIa-breadcrumb` for more information on the macro
+See :ref:`breadcrumb` for more information on the macro

 ..
   Todo: Review the section below if still applicable